denigma/denigma/docs/main.rst

 However this works not well in combination with django-reversion.
 Either one can be used combined mixins do not work as both provide alternative template for the list view [http://django-mptt.github.com/django-mptt/mptt.admin.html].

+MPTT has `TreeManyToManyField`, thus it might be possible to have a child with more than one parent.
+Althought the structure does not remain a tree anymore, it becomes a graph.

 Hacker
 ------
 A hacker is someone who strives to solve problems in elegant and ingenious ways.
 Part of the path to elegantly solving problems is to use tools that solve sub-problems very-well.

 Renaming Apps
 -------------